Guildflow/guildflow-marketing-website/content/blog/goal-oriented-side-event-ideas/index.md

 This is something I know of more formally from the Game Jam concept but it can just as easily apply to general programming.

 Over the course of a single weekend or week you pick a theme and/or a specific SDK.
 People then work on a demo, game or hack with that theme and SDK in mind.
-At the end of the event people present their work, with awards being handed out -- the more cheesy the awards and trophies are usually the more sought after they are within a community.
+At the end of the event people present their work, with awards being handed out -- the more cheesy the trophies the more sought after they are within a community.

 Some personal code jam style events I have fond memories of include [MacHack](https://en.wikipedia.org/wiki/MacHack), [Iron Coder](https://arstechnica.com/gadgets/2006/10/5786/) and [Global Game Jam](https://globalgamejam.org/).